Eiffel Tower Viewing Deck, Paris Las Vegas

 Las Vegas, NV 89101

-Located in the historic section of Las Vegas formerly known as Glitter Gulch, Fremont Street Experience is a lively pedestrian mall spanning five blocks, open 24-7 and consistently named one of the top five attractions in Las Vegas.
-But what most visitors and locals associate the Fremont Street Experience are the incredible light shows held nightly on Viva Vision, the world’s largest video screen that’s reflected upon an enormous, four-block long canopy.
+Located in the historic section of Las Vegas, Fremont Street Experience is a lively pedestrian mall spanning five blocks.
+What’s more, it’s open 24-7 and consistently named a top five attraction in Las Vegas.
+But what most visitors and locals associate the Fremont Street Experience are the incredible light shows held nightly.
+With Viva Vision, you can see the world’s largest video screen.
+Even more impressive is that its canopy spans four blocks.

 3545 S. Las Vegas Blvd.